 (The following is an example of notable trading cited on optionMONSTER's InsideOptions Pro service yesterday.)

-Long calls lock in the price where investors can buy shares, which allows them to profit from a rally with limited capital at risk.
-Their cheap cost can also generate significant leverage.
-The November 42s, for instance, more than doubled to over $1 as the stock rose, while the 43s tripled to $0.60.
-(See our Coaching section)
+Long calls lock in the price where investors can buy a stock, letting them profit from a rally with limited capital at risk.
+Their cheap cost can also generate significant leverage on a percentage basis.
+(See our Education section)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.

 Copyright © 2010 OptionMonster® Holdings, Inc. All Rights Reserved.